MANASLU CIRCUIT TREK

 If you’re relatively fit and can keep the weight of your bag to a sensible level (around 15 kg), then you probably don’t need a porter.
 In which case, hiring a guide makes the most sense.

 You can expect them to have a good level of English, know the trail and places on it well, and be more likely to have knowledge about the history, culture and geography of the area.
 Saying that, it can very much depend on the trekking company you choose and the individual guide provided.
-A guide costs around $20-30 USD per day, although some agencies may charge more.
+A guide generally costs $20-30 USD per day, although some agencies may charge more.

 Porter Guide or Porter